 Comfort Hotel Xpress Youngstorget

-This budget hotel is a favourite amongst solo travelers, and is just a short walk from Oslo’s Central Station.
-Make friends in the lounge of the hotel, and take advantage of the free WiFi and guest computers.
+This budget hotel is a favourite amongst solo travelers and backpackers, and is just a short walk from Oslo’s Central Station.
+This makes it perfect for those only staying a night in town before heading off somewhere else.
+Make friends in the lounge of the hotel, and take advantage of the free WiFi and guest computers available for all staying guests.

 Comfort Hotel Børsparken

-This lovely hotel is also very central, and just a short walk from Karl Johan, the main shopping street in Oslo.
+This lovely hotel is also very central, and just a short walk from Karl Johan; which is the main shopping street in Oslo.
 Some rooms have lovely views of the city’s rooftops, and the windows face the Oslo Stock Market.
 The hotel has free WiFi, and the lobby offers 4 iMacs free of charge for guests.
+I stayed here with my mum in 2016, and we really enjoyed it.
+The breakfast in particular was great, with lots of healthy options!

 Mid-range Hotels in Oslo, Norway

 If you are staying in Oslo for longer than a night, you might want to spend a little more on your hotel in the Norwegian capital.
-Amenities such as coffee machines, breakfast included, and a little more space to hang out will be a priority.
+Amenities such as coffee machines, breakfast included, and a little more space to hang out will be a priority, and most of the hotels in Oslo are still within the affordable range.

 This hotel is located a 10-minute subway ride from the center of Oslo, which makes it a little cheaper than the more centrally-located hotels.
+The hotel is simple, but with a killer breakfast, and the tube ride doesn’t feel very long at all.
 If you are renting a car, there are parking facilities around the hotel, giving you easy access to the areas surrounding Oslo.
+There isn’t much to do in the area around the hotel, but you’ll be heading into Oslo for most of the day anyway.
+Tubes run until late, and there are also buses stopping by the hotel several times a day.

 Scandic Byporten is one of my favourite hotels in Oslo to stay at when I am catching an early flight (or arriving late).
+So if you need a hotel for a stopover in Oslo, this should be your first choice!
 It is located in the same building as the Oslo Grand Central Station, so the walk from breakfast to the Airport Express is as short as it can get.
-They also have an amazing breakfast overlooking one of the most busy squares in Oslo, making it great for people watching.
+They also have an amazing breakfast overlooking one of the busiest squares in Oslo, making it great for some early morning people watching.
+I usually stay here several times a year, as the drive from my village to Oslo airport is 6 hours long.
+Instead of driving through the night, I can stay at one of my favourite hotels in Oslo, get a good night’s sleep and show up bright and early for my flight the next morning.

 Clarion Hotel Bastion